Xiaq1998/Studium-TUDA/WS23-24/PKI.md

 **Certificate revocation**

-Abortive ending of the binding between:
+Abortive ending 异常终止 of the binding between:

 * subject and key (public key certificate)
 * subject and attributes (attribute certificate)